Effective Communication in Your Direct Sourcing Program

 Focus: Collaboration and shared responsibility

-Communication Tip: A collaborative approach works well with Gen X. For example, rather than delivering already determined instructions, sharing the desired outcome and discussing options are likely to be more productive.
+Communication Tip: A collaborative approach works well with Gen X. For example, rather than delivering already-determined instructions, sharing the desired outcome and discussing options is likely to be more productive.

 Baby Boomers